 Conquer your student debt.
 Refinance now.

 Loans are the only way many students can afford a college education.
-Americans owe a collective $1.6 trillion in student loan debt, with the average debt being about $30,000 .
+Americans owe a collective $1.75 trillion in student loan debt, with the average debt hovering at just under $30,000.

-Applying for different types of student loans, or even knowing where to start, can be an arduous process.
+Applying for different types of student loans, or even knowing where to start, can be a confusing process.
 We’ve broken down the types of loans, programs, and repayment options to help you get the most out of your money and your education.